honeycombio/microservices-testing-examples/README.md

 # Contributing
 If you would like to help making this project better, see the [CONTRIBUTING.md](CONTRIBUTING.md).

-# Maintainers
+# Creator and Contributor Credit
-Send any other comments, flowers and suggestions to [André Schaffer](https://github.com/andreschaffer) and [Dan Eidmark](https://github.com/daneidmark).
+Microservices testing examples was created for the community and a version generously bequethed to Honeycomb by [André Schaffer](https://github.com/andreschaffer) and [Dan Eidmark](https://github.com/daneidmark).

 # License
 This project is distributed under the [MIT License](LICENSE).